tiinajor/pilvi/w1 JavaScript Language/01 JavaScript Tools/README.md

 To help you get acquainted with the syntax used in JavaScript, use a tutorial such as [W3Schools JavaScript tutorial](http://www.w3schools.com/js/).
 You will learn that several JavaScript constructs, such as the control structures are very similar to Java.

 ## 2 Chrome Developer Tools
 Get familiar with the Chrome Developer Tools.
+They are your friens when you have problems in your code.

 ### 2.1 Console Output